golubitsky/process-healthcare-data/README.md

 According to the [CMS](https://www.cms.gov/healthplan-price-transparency/resources/technical-clarification), "The individual in-network rate files linked to the Table of Contents file need not follow a defined naming convention".
 Discussions, such as [this one](https://github.com/CMSgov/price-transparency-guide/discussions/619), also mention inconsistent or unspecified file naming conventions, particularly for Anthem.

-Unfortunately, "The individual in-network rate files linked to the Table of Contents file need not follow a defined naming convention" [source](https://www.cms.gov/healthplan-price-transparency/resources/technical-clarification).

 ## Explanation and Strategy

 We have three sources of information: